 A new set of wheels is always a safe bet if you want to refresh your bike, and there's plenty on offer… From lightweight climbing wheels to deep section aero numbers, there'll be something to suit your needs.
 We've put together our pick of the budget options.

 Shimano RS11 wheelset —

-While the RS11 wheelset is a budget option, it's also a long-time favourite spare-stock item of any decent bike shop, and guarantee solid wheels at a killer price.
-While they won't win any beauty contests soon, rolling on Shimano's cup and cone bearing they'll definitely provide reliability and faff-free riding for years to come.
+While the RS11 wheelset is a budget option, it's also a long-time favourite spare-stock item of any decent bike shop, as it guarantees solid wheels at a killer price.
+While the wheels won't win any beauty contests soon, rolling on Shimano's cup and cone bearing they'll definitely provide reliability and faff-free riding for years to come.

 Shimano Dura Ace R9100 wheelset —

 Shimano Dura Ace wheels still feature extensively in the pro peloton, so they're undoubtedly solid performers.
 And while they are relatively conservative in the width department (by modern standards), they should be a sprightly option weighing in at just under 1400g.
 They feature a bonded carbon aluminium construction using an alloy braking track and a low-profile carbon rim.

 If you're after something a little more aero, Wiggle currently has a great offer on a deeper section version of the wheels.

 DT Swiss PR1400 Dicut OXiC wheelset —

 It's not all about carbon rims — there are plenty of great aluminium offerings out there that can even outperform cheaper carbon.
 We got on well with this wheelset giving it 4.5 stars.

 DT Swiss makes very well-engineered products and its OXiC wheelset features a hard ceramic brake track coating for the ultimate in performance, reliability and durability.
 The low weight and tubeless ready features are nothing to sniff at either.